nasa/cumulus/docs/deployment/README.md

     $ npm install --save @cumulus/deployment

 To use the specific version of the package installed during deployment, point the `source` key in the lambda config to `node_modules/@cumulus/<package-name>/dist`.
 This location may vary between packages, so consult the README in each.
-For example:
+For example, the following would update patch and minor versions of sync-granule:

     SyncGranule:
       source: 'node_modules/@cumulus/sync-granule/dist/'